nyoom-engineering/nyoom.nvim/.github/README.md

 ## Credits

 - [David Guevara](https://github.com/datwaft) For getting me into fennel, and for some of his beautiful macros.
 Without him Nyoom wouldn't exist!
-- [Oliver Caldwell](https://github.com/Olical/) For his excellent work on Aniseed, Conjure, and making fennel feel like a first class langugae in neovim
+- [Oliver Caldwell](https://github.com/Olical/) For his excellent work on Aniseed, Conjure, and making fennel feel like a first class language in neovim

 ## Showcase